ABeldjoudi/ABeldjoudi.github.io/SUPPORT.md

 ### ❓ Frequently Asked Questions

 **Q: How do I reset my password?**
 A: Use the "Sign in with Google" or "Sign in with Apple" option.
-We don't store passwords.
+Or create an account but we don't store passwords in plain text Only the hashed version is stored in our database, even our administrators cannot see your actual password

 **Q: How do I delete my account? or any data from my Account**
 A: Email us at abdelkaderbeldjoudi8@gmail.com with your request, or log in to your account, in Setting, click on "Cancel My Account"